 Monument Valley is the most iconic relaxing puzzle game on mobile.
 The game uses Escher style puzzles and pleasant graphics to draw the player in.
 From there, you move around the levels, warping them until you find your exit.
 There is no point system or time limit to get in the way so you can take your time.
 The first game price includes the base game and you can get DLC for an extra free.
 The second game runs for $4.99 and has no DLC right now.
 Both games play basically the same and you can’t go wrong with either of them.
 You can play them both for free via Google Play Pass as well.
 You can get the first game here on Google Play and the second game at the button below.

 Price: Free to play

-My Oasis Season 2 is an idle game with a focus on relaxing.
+My Oasis is an idle game with a focus on relaxing.
 It’s an island builder where you take a blank slate island and build it up with various things like trees, flowers, animals, etc. Players tap their screens to upgrade their island and add more upgrades as they unlock.
 Even the soundtrack is pretty relaxed.
-This one is a free to play game so there are micro-transations.
+This one is a free-to-play game so there are micro-transactions.
 You don’t really need any of them so it’s no big deal.
 This developer also made Buff Knight, an old favorite of ours.

 Price: Free / Varies